Else Moltke: Professional activities

 During the following years, while bringing up a family, Moltke became acquainted with her husband's artist friends which led to her involvement in the restoration of Bakkehuset, the former residence of the writer Knud Lyne Rahbek and his wife Kamma, who is remembered for her salons which attracted many Danish Golden Age writers.
 The building was opened as a cultural museum in 1925 and Moltke later served on the board of the Bakkehuset Danish Literature Society (Bakkehuset Dansk Litteraturselskab) from 1932 to 1959.

 From 1931, Moltke contributed to newspapers and magazines, writing enthusiastically about the lives of historic figures and the manor houses in which they lived.
 In 1939, influenced by the German occupation of Poland, she published Polsk September (Polish September), documenting her travels through the country's towns and villages.
 Other books include Fra Bondehus til Herregaard (1941), Fra herregård til kunstnerhus (1965), Min svanevinge (My Swan Wings, 1984) and Krisetid og stjernestunder (Times of Crisis and Moments of Stardom, 1985).

-As a feminist, Moltke recognized the difficulties women faced in achieving success.
-In 1941 she founded and chaired a popular women's discussion club (Kvindelige Diskussionsklub) in Copenhagen which over the years achieved a membership of some 800.
+Moltke recognized the difficulties women faced in achieving success.
+In 1941, she founded and chaired a popular women's discussion club (Kvindelige Diskussionsklub) in Copenhagen which over the years achieved a membership of some 800.
 A key participant was the novelist Thit Jensen with whom Moltke established a fruitful relationship.
 Kvinde før og nu (Woman Then and Now, 1974), Moltke records the club's activities and history.
 She also became a member of the Danish Women's Society and of the Danish branch of Open Doors International.

 Else Moltke died in Copenhagen on 10 January 1986 and was buried in Reerslev Cemetery at Ruds Vedby.